-4. Substantive considerations and elements of the power plan - and relevant definitions
+4. Substantive power requirements and considerations, elements, and relevant definitions

-A. Substantive considerations and elements of the power plan
+A. Substantive requirements and considerations of the power plan (4d and 4e1-2)

 Basic directive/provisions:

 - To reiterate, Section 4d(1) has the basic directive: Council is to adopt and transmit to Bonneville a "regional conservation and electric power plan." - Sections 4(e) and 4(f) then detail the substantive priorities, considerations, and elements that the power plan must contain and reflect.